 Past Commander-in-Chief Sheldon: I suggest that a change be made in The Banner contract from one year to three years.
-I don't helieve Brother Holbrook wants to enter into a contract for one year.
-It always has been for three years.
-I move that it be amended to three years instead of one.
+I don't lt always has been for three years.
+I move that it be amended to

-Chairman Knox: We have discussed it with Brother Holbrook and it was left that way, Brother Holbrook being satisfied,
+Chairman Knox: We have discussed it the Brother Holbrook and it was left that way, Brother Holbrook being satisfied.